 Jonathan received a Silver Medal at the Venice Film Festival, 1972, for the BBC documentary film,"It's Ours Whatever They Say", about a group of mothers who fight for a piece of railway land to be made into a playground after one of their children fell to his death while playing on the roof of their block of council flats.
 He made 10, widely praised, full-length documentary films for the BBC, World in Action and This Week.
 His film, "The Diplomatic Style of Andrew Young" was repeatedly shown on the BBC and in the USA on PBS.

 Jonathan was also the editorial adviser to the Independent Commission on Nuclear Disarmament and Common Security, chaired by the Swedish prime minister, Olof Palme.
 He was a member of the original BBC committee that conceived the idea for BBC World.
 He was the founder of the Haslemere Group, an action group focusing on development in the Third World.
-He is a member of Sweden's Transnational Foundation for Peace and Future Research.
+Since 1997, he is an associate of The Transnational Foundation for Peace and Future Research.
 Jonathan is a weekly reviewer for the New York Journal of Books.

 From time to time he has been quoted in prominent media outlets- notably in an editorial in the Washington Post for his views on desertification and in a number of British, US newspapers and TV for his opposition to Rupert Murdoch.
 It was The Independent's lead front-page story.
 Also for his criticism of UN censorship at the time of the UN's 50th anniversary which became sizeable articles in the New York Times, the Los Angeles Times, the Washington Post and part of an interview program on ABC.
 He has been interviewed over 500 times by radio and TV, mainly by the BBC.